Kinggred/nvim-config/README.md

  - `:write | edit | TSBufEnable highlight`: Does help when `treesitter` shits itself.
 Also seems to help with autoformatting.
  - `:JdtWipeDataAndRestart`: Helps `jdtls` see new packages.
  - `rm -rf ~/.cache/jdtls/project-name` Can get `jdtls` unstuck if it's throwing exception 13.

+## Problems ##
+Updating the packages can, and sometimes will break features.
+Unfortunately whole linting and sudgestions require refactor as there were major changes.
+For now made it work, but there are 3 separate sudgestion windows poping up.